MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 Microsoft Edge supports User-Agent Client Hints starting with version 90.

 User-Agent Client Hints is a cleaner, more privacy-preserving way to access browser information such as browser name, version number, platform, and more.
 Soon the User-Agent string will be frozen and deprecated by various browsers.
-For example, the Chrome Platform Status site describes the change in [Feature: Reduce User-Agent string information][ReduceUserAgentStringInformation].
+For example, the Chrome Platform Status site describes the change in [Feature: Reduce User-Agent string information](https://www.chromestatus.com/feature/5704553745874944).

 Employ User-Agent Client Hints when you want to:
 - Determine if new browser activity is from the expected user.